 I can't get specimen off any surface.

-We didn't know this because Fauci lied, all right.
+We didn't know this because Fauci lied.

-Uh they said asymptomatic spread was possible.
+They said asymptomatic spread was possible.

 They said it was possible to get it on your hands and then touch your face and get the specimen.